Book Now

 Travelling towards Hawes there is a parking area for a short walk to Cotter Force, which has a good flat pathway beside the river leading to the waterfalls.

-Another walk is following the pathway behind the old Moorcock pub, now tearooms.
+Another walk is following the pathway behind the old Moorcock pub.
 Once you have crossed the bridge follow the path up the hillside and at the top is the Pennine Bridleway.
 Take left to head in the Kirkby Stephen direction and right is in the Cotter Force direction.
 Both are great walks with lovely scenery and often grouse can be heard, and sometimes seen, in the heather.

 From the Doorstep